hennasingh/hennasingh/README.md

 Customer focussed professional with excellent experience in problem solving, content creating and relationship building.
 Currently studying Frontend Development Career Path and working as Program Manager at MongoDB.
 I am actively looking to move to more engineering focussed roles.
 I bring  great leadership, program management and customer engineering background, that proves my strong interpersonal, team building and resourceful skills.

 * 🌍  I'm based in Dublin, Ireland
-* 🚀  I'm currently doing Diploma in Full Stack Developmnet at Code Institute and working on Milestone 2 project - [Potterville](https://github.com/hennasingh/Potterville)
+* 🚀  I'm working on Milestone 3 project - [BrewStation](https://github.com/hennasingh/BrewStation), a command line program in Python.
-* 🧠  I'm learning React and Tailwind
+* 🧠  I'm currently doung Diploma in Full Stack Development at Code Institute
 * 🤝  I'm open to collaborating on web development projects
-* ⚡  I am learning to play tennis and I love painting and cross-stitching in my free time
+* ⚡  I have enrolled for art workshops with EU&YOU project  and I love painting and cross-stitching in my free time

 🙋‍♀️ You can find me at: